my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

 - større sjanse = bigger chance; more likely

-  Det er større sjanse for at det regner i morgen.
+  Det er *større sjanse* for at det regner i morgen.
   → There is a bigger chance that it will rain tomorrow. / It is more likely that it will rain tomorrow.

-  Det er større sjanse for at hun får jobben.
+  Det er *større sjanse* for at hun får jobben.
   → There is a bigger chance that she will get the job. / It is more likely that she will get the job.

-  Det er større sjanse for at økonomien vokser neste år.
+  Det er *større sjanse* for at økonomien vokser neste år.
   → There is a bigger chance that the economy will grow next year. / It is more likely that the economy will grow next year.

 - mindre sjanse = smaller chances

-  Det er mindre sjanse for at de vinner kampen.
+  Det er *mindre sjanse* for at de vinner kampen.
   → There is a smaller chance that they will win the match. / It is less likely that they will win the match.

+- liten sjanse = little chance; unlikely

+  Det er *liten sjanse* for at det kommer til å snø i morgen.
+  → There is little chance that it will snow tomorrow. / It is unlikely that it will snow tomorrow.

 --------------------------------------------------------------------------------